asb2m10/jsusfx/README.md

 TODO
 ----
-* Adapt pd Makefile for OS X
 * Fix the gcc bytecode generation bug
-* Make the Intel JIT work
+* Make the Intel JIT work, the CPU usage is way to high

 Limitations
 -----------